 In the early days, benefits were given in the form of a grant of land by the state for military service in the Texas Revolution.
 Following World War II, this tradition was continued with the creation of the Texas Veterans Land Board (VLB) in 1946 to administer a new program which would provide low-interest, long-term loans to Texas veterans for the purchase of land.
 Learn More

 In 1983, the Legislature created the Veterans Housing Assistance Program to assist Texas veterans in purchasing a home.
 Texas voters overwhelmingly approved a constitutional amendment authorizing the issuance of bonds to fund the program.
+Refinancing is not available at this time.
 Learn More

 In 1986, the VLB expanded the Veterans Housing Assistance Program, adding the Veterans Home Improvement Program to provide below-market interest rate loans to qualified Texas veterans for home repairs and improvements to their existing homes.
 Learn More